 2. Real-time voice cloning

 Deepfake voice calls have moved out of the research lab and into the field.
-Three minutes of public audio — a podcast appearance, a conference talk — is enough to clone a CEO's voice convincingly.
+Three minutes of public audio — a podcast appearance, a conference talk — is enough to clone a principal's voice convincingly.
 We've responded to two incidents this year where attackers used cloned voices during Zoom calls to authorize wire transfers.

 3. Autonomous reconnaissance